AlexandreVictor/brewery_pipeline/README.md

 ## 📚 Overview

-The goal of this project is to demonstrate technical skills:
+The goal of this project is to demonstrate the following technical skills:

 - Orchestrating and applying data engineering with Airflow and PySpark

 - Build a data architecture using the bronze, silver, and gold layers

-- Monitoring and handling failures on pipeline
+- Monitoring and handling failures in pipeline

 - Viewing interactive using Streamlit